ece362-purdue/proton-labs/lab1-gpio/README.md

 }
 ```

-Note the `sleep_ms` requirement - this is needed to ensure that the current "settles" in the chosen keypad column pin before reading the row pins.
-If you don't do this, you may get incorrect readings from the keypad.
+Note the `sleep_ms` line - this is needed to ensure that when we drive a logic 1 to the pin, the current "settles" before we read the row pins, so that we can get a reliable reading.

 Students often get confused at this step - if you'd like a visualization of what's supposed to happen when reading the keypad, here's a flowchart.
 Each key on the diagonal should turn on one LED, and their associated positions are shown on the diagram: